 “My sister Cooper has made us a visit this spring, she seems well in health, but is grown vastly thin– her boy and girl are well, the youngest almost two years old, and she has not been breeding since, so perhaps she has done.”(June 6th 1773, Mrs. Austen to Mrs. Walter, AFP p28)

 I am curious whether Mrs Austen assumes this “done-ness” was biological or intentional on the part of the Coopers.
-Contraception may be considered sinful, and in some cases illegal, but that doesn’t mean people didn’t use it.
+Contraception may be considered sinful, and in some cases illegal, but that doesn’t mean people didn’t use it (the same goes for abortions).

-Jane didn’t approve of short intervals between pregnancies or an excessive number of children in a family both due to the financial burden on the family as well as the burden on the body of the woman and the risks to her health and the health of her offspring.
+Jane didn’t approve of short intervals between pregnancies or an excessive number of children in a family both due to the financial burden on the family as well as the burden on a woman’s body and the risks to her health and the health of her offspring.

 “she will be worn out before she is thirty. — I am very sorry for her.
 Mrs. Clement too is in that way again.
 I am quite tired of so many children. — Mrs. Benn has a 13th.”(March 23, 1817, Jane to Fanny, Brabourne Letter 84)